andrewleverette/todo_cli/README.md

 1. **Task Prioritization**:
 	- Add a priority field to tasks, allowing users to assign and sort tasks by priority (e.g., low, medium, high).
-2. **Task Deadlines**:
-	- Allow users to set and track deadlines for tasks, providing reminders for overdue tasks.
-3. **Task Categories**:
-	- Enable users to categorize tasks under different projects or groups for better organization.
-4. **Recurring Tasks**:
+2. **Recurring Tasks**:
-	- Implement a way to create recurring tasks to automatically create new task instances based on a given schedule.
+	- Implement automated task creation based on a schedule.
+3. **Batch Task Import**:
+	- Add functionality to import a file containing multiple tasks into the system.